emsifa/Block/README.md

 Note: `$get` also support dot notation.
 It mean, you can access array using dot as separator in `$key`.

-For example you render it with array data like below:
+For example you render a view with array data like this:
 ```php
 Block::render('pages/profile', [
   'user' => [